hotNipi/node-red-contrib-ui-value-trail/README.md

 Configurable options:
 * Color of line
 * Glow (on/off)
+* Show value (on/off) with rounding option (default is 0 so value is shown as integer)
 * Show min/max values.
 You can always toggle min/max values at runtime by clicking on widget area.
 Configuration is for initial state.
 * Stroke width (1 ...
 6)
 * Amount of datapoints per unit.
 (2 ...
 24)
 > `unit represents 1x1 Widget Size in dashboard Site configuration`

 ## Input
-The `msg.payload` should carry single numeric value.
+Configured `input property` should carry single numeric value.

 ## Storage
 Widget doesn't use any storage options.
 There aren’t any options to deal with historical data.
 Only "live" data can be presented.